lucidrains/CoLT5-attention/README.md

 - [x] add the coordinate descent method as another router
 - [ ] for variable sequence lengths, allow for setting k as a function of sequence lengths per sample in batch
 - [ ] figure out if it can be done autoregressively and try it out
+- [ ] create a variant of CoLT5 for high resolution feature maps (image attention) - then try out for diffusion

 ## Citations